matthiaskoenig/dfba/DFBA models in SBML.md

 * Section B) provides information on how simulators should execute models provided in the format of Section A).
 DFBA Implementation are provided by [iBioSim](http://www.async.ece.utah.edu/ibiosim) or [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/).
 * Section C) provides answers to frequently asked questions.

-The following conventions are used in throughout this document.
+The following conventions are used throughout this document.
 * Required rules are stated via **MUST**, i.e. DFBA models in SBML must implement these rules.
-* Guidelines which should be followed are indicated by **SHOULD**, i.e. it is good practise to follow these guidelines, but they are not required for an executable DFBA model in SBML.
+* Guidelines which should be followed are indicated by **SHOULD**, i.e. it is good practice to follow these guidelines, but they are not required for an executable DFBA model in SBML. [iBioSim](http://www.async.ece.utah.edu/ibiosim) and [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/) will run the DFBA even if these recommendations are not followed.

 Example models implementing the rules and guidelines of this document are provided in the `dfba/models` folder of the [github repository](https://github.com/matthiaskoenig/dfba).